jhaskinsjr/nebula/Documentation/Software_Architecture.md

     service.tx({'result': {
         'arrival': 1 + state.get('cycle'),
+        'coreid': state.get('coreid),
         'flush': {
             'iid': _insn.get('iid'),
         },
     }})

-One general-purpose rule of thumb is that incoming `result` messages should be handled _before_ `event` messages, since `result` messages communicate information that may be useful in processing `event` messages.
+One general-purpose rule is that incoming `result` messages should be handled _before_ `event` messages, since `result` messages communicate information that may be useful in processing `event` messages.

-There are other channels as well; two highlights are the `info` channel, used to echo debug or informational output, e.g.,
+Two other important channels are the `info` channel, used to echo debug or informational output, e.g.,

     service.tx({'info': '_insn : {}'.format(_insn)})

-and the `shutdown` channel used to cleanly cease all Nebula processes and gracefully exit, e.g.,
+and the `shutdown` channel used to cleanly cease all of a core's processes and gracefully exit, e.g.,

-    service.tx({'shutdown': None})
+    service.tx({'shutdown': {
+        'coreid': state.get('coreid'),
+    }})

 For a complete list, see the handler() function in launcher.py.